-Only shareholders of record at the close of business on October 11, 2022 will be entitled to vote at the meeting.
-On this record date, there were 36,144,706 shares of common stock outstanding and entitled to vote.
+Only shareholders of record at the close of business on July 10, 2023 will be entitled to vote at the meeting.
+On this record date, there were 36,127,306 shares of common stock outstanding and entitled to vote.

 Shareholder of Record: Shares Registered in Your Name: If on the record date your shares were registered directly in your name with Armata's transfer agent, Computershare, Inc., then you are a shareholder of record.
 As a shareholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the annual meeting, we urge you to vote your shares by completing, signing and dating the enclosed proxy card and returning it in the postage-paid envelope provided.
-For your convenience, you may also vote your shares via the internet or by a toll-free telephone number by following the instructions on the enclosed proxy card.
+Whether or not you plan to attend the annual meeting, we urge you to vote your shares over the internet, as described in the Notice of Internet Availability, or, alternatively, if you received a paper copy of the proxy card by mail, to fill out and return the enclosed proxy card in the postage-paid envelope provided.
+For your convenience, you may also vote your shares by telephone as described in your proxy card.